 Herman Musterman, W2TP, has been the principle representative of the NJDXA on the HARC Council..
 He has been joined in this activity at various times by Howard Wolfe, W2AGW, Lou Amoroso, W2ZZ and Dave Beckwith, W2QM.
-Our current representative to HARC is Stan Owens, W2MT.
-"Musty," W2TP, has been elected president of the HARC Council for the year 1982.
+"Musty," W2TP, was elected president of the HARC Council for the year 1982.
 This is a well deserved tribute and acknowledgment of his dedicated service to HARC on behalf of the NJDXA>

 In January 1975, Brother Patrick Dowd, W2GK our Secretary and teacher of science at Paramus Catholic High School, announced that because of the rapid obsolescence of vacuum tubes, he was starting a collection for display at the school.
 He said he would appreciate any tubes the members no longer needed or wanted to keep.
 Several boxes full of old tubes of all types were brought by members of NJDXA to the next couple of meetings.